 DEfO project LogoDeveloping ECH for OpenSSL (DEfO)

 The encrypted ClientHello (ECH) mechanism (draft-spec) is a way to plug a few privacy-holes that remain in the Transport Layer Security (TLS) protocol that's used as the security layer for the web.
 OpenSSL is a widely used library that provides an implementation of the TLS protocol.
-The DEfO project is developing an implementation of ECH for OpenSSL, and various clients and servers that use OpenSSL as a demonstration and for interoperability testing.
-DEfO was initially funded by the Open Technology Fund, and subsequently by the National Democratic Initiative.
+The DEfO project has developed an implementation of ECH for OpenSSL, and proof-of-concept implementations of various clients and servers that use OpenSSL as a demonstration and for interoperability testing.
+DEfO is funded by the Open Technology Fund (OTF).
 Tolerant Networks Ltd. and people from the Guardian Project are doing the work in DEfO.

 This is not a highly-scalable hugely-tested thing - let us know if you find any issues, but do expect to find issues - that's what this site is for after all!